Pechanga Tribal Mark Macarro Elected President of NCAI

 NEW ORLEANS — Pechanga Tribal Chairman Mark Macarro, 60, was elected president of the National Congress of American Indians today at the 80th Annual Convention and Marketplace at the Ernest N. Morial Convention Center convening in New Orleans.

-Macarro, who has served as tribal chairman of the Pechanga Band of Luiseño Indians located in Temecula, California since 1992, defeated his opponents Cheryl Andrews-Maltais, chairwoman of the Wampanoag Tribe of Gay Head Aquinnah and Marshall Pierite, chairman of the Tunica-Biloxi Tribe of Louisiana.
+Macarro, who has served as tribal chairman of the Pechanga Band of Luiseño Indians located in Temecula California, since 1992 defeated his opponents Cheryl Andrews-Maltais, chairwoman of the Wampanoag Tribe of Gay Head Aquinnah and Marshall Pierite, chairman of the Tunica-Biloxi Tribe of Louisiana.the

 Macaroo received 50.31 percent of the vote and was duly elected.
-The announcement came shortly after 11 am during the general assembly session today.
+The announcment came shortly after 11 am during thhue general assembly session on today.

 Macarro also serves as the Pacific delegate on the Indian Gaming Association’s board of directors.
 Macarro has held other important positions in his home state of California.
-He has served on the California Workforce Investment Act Board, as chairman of the Riverside County Sheriff Native American Affairs Commission, and as the Riverside County Board of Supervisors appointee to the County Historical Commission.
-Macarro was also elected to the board of directors of Borrego Springs Bank, NA, and was a charter member and chairman of the Advocates for Indigenous California Language Survival (AICLS).
+He has served on the California Workforce Investment Act Board. chairman of the Riverside County Sheriff Native American Affairs Commission, the Riverside County Board of Supervisors appointee to the County Historical Commission.
+Macarro was also elected to the board of directors of Borrego Springs Bank, NA. and was a charter member and chairman of the Advocates for Indigenous California Language Survival (AICLS).

 Macarro’s approach to governing the Pechanga Tribe for the past 28 years has been to strengthen tribal sovereignty, self-determination, and economic self-sufficiency while preserving the tribe’s cultural heritage.